During the High Tibial Osteotomy (HTO) Surgery

 The image intensifier is adjusted so that a clear view of the osteotomy site is provided.

-The surgery is described in the procedure page.
+The High Tibial Osteotomy Surgery is described in the procedure page.